 Removing Shingles Can Be Safe

 Asbestos-cement shingles can be removed safely—without costly teams of abatement professionals.
-When you remove those shingles, they will either come off when you pull out the nails, require you to snap them off or require you to cut them.
+When you remove those shingles, they will either come off when you pull out the nails, require you to snap them off, or require you to cut them.
 Rarely, if ever, will they need to be cut, and cutting is the one activity that creates hazardous dust.

-Third Layer Difficult (Perhaps Impossible)
+Adding a Third Layer Is Difficult (Perhaps Impossible)